Service Renewal Criteria For Presidential, Governors, University, and Multicultural Leadership Scholarship Recipients

 - Students should complete service with an approved agency.
 These include most 501c3 organizations if the service meets the requirements outlined here.

-- Hours will be given final approved on CampusLINK after the students submits information
+- Hours will be given final approval on NobleHour after the student submits information

 - If students believe the agency may not be approved or service may not count, should e-mail email@example.com to check prior to service.
 There will be no obligation to approve hours that do not meet the guidelines if it was not checked prior to service